-First, find a comfortable, quiet place where you know you won’t be disturbed.
+First, find a comfortable, quiet place where you won’t be disturbed.

-Just make sure your back straight, and core engaged.
+Just make sure your back is straight and core engaged.

 Next, close your eyes, then put one hand on your chest and the other on your abdomen, just below your ribs.